Psychological Health and Safety Strategy

 • increased awareness and understanding of mentally healthy workplaces

-• increased capability of NSW employers to create mentally healthy workplaces
+• increased capability of NSW businesses to create mentally healthy workplaces

-• employers created lasting changes in workplaces following their participation in strategy programs
+• lasting changes in workplaces as a result of businesses taking part in strategy programs

 • improved productivity and a quicker return to work, shown through a reduction in the average time off work and a reduction in the cost of claims.